angelagu/Guitar-Hero-FPGA/README.md

-GuitarHeroGame
+Guitar Hero Made On FPGA

-Introduction
+Inspired by commonly played games Rockband, Tap Tap & Guitar Hero, the idea for this game is to press the correct button based on 3 streams of LED signals.

-For this lab we were asked to create our own project applying skills learned throughout Labs 1-7.
-The design of this lab was inspired by the commonly played games Rockband, Tap Tap and Guitar Hero.
-The basic idea for this type of game is that there are lines of LEDs sending a signal towards the user who selects the correct button corresponding to the signal sent by the LEDs to gain points.
-This was done so by having a line of LEDs on a Styrofoam board (so they are evenly spaced) connected to a breadboard which is connected to an FPGA board sending the signals as to which lights turn on when.
-The buttons on the FPGA Board are used as the user’s input and the score is displayed on the 7 segment LED.
-All the coding is done in Verilog; a shift register is used to send the signal down the columns of LEDs; the signals of the LEDs used in this lab play to the song “Eye of a Tiger” by American rock band “Survivor”.
+The LEDs are wired on a Styrofoam board, which is connected to a breadboard, which is connected to a Field Programmable Gate Array (FPGA), which provides the input for turning on and off the LEDs.
+The propagation of the LED signal is perpetuated by usage of shift registers.
+When the signal has reached the bottom of a column of LEDs, the player must press the corresponding button, and their score is displayed on the 7-segment LED of the FPGA.

-Problem Statement
+We also made it so that if the player tries to cheat by holding down the buttons even when the LEDs aren't turned on, the score decreases.

-Create a game similar to Rockband, Tap Tap and Guitar Hero where a signal is send down columns of LEDs and the user inputs the corresponding button to the LEDs which have reached the bottom of the columns of LEDs.
+The LEDs play to the song "Eye of a Tiger" by the American rock band "Survivor" (hard coded).

 Materials & Equipment